NIKO09ES/new-repository/README.md

 ## Overview activities

-1. First I create the index.HTML file.
+1. First, I created the index.HTML file.
-2. Then I create the sections of my portafolio
+2. Then, I created the sections of my portafolio.
-3. After that, I create the style.CSS file
+3. After, that, I created the style.CSS file.
-4. Next section by section insert the style
+4. Next, section by section inserted the style for each item.
 5. Fynally, I create the media screen to 980px, 768px and 575px.

 ### ©️2020 Portafolio